jdbaugher/tripod/README.md

     perl triPOD.pl [--options] [INPUT_FILE]

     Optional Arguments:
-	    --alpha   A threshold for which a p-value <= alpha is considered significant.
+	    --alpha   The threshold under which the familywise error rate is controlled.
                   Default = --alpha=0.1
 	    --batch   Submit a file containing a list of file names to be run sequentially.
     	--build   The path to a file containing the UCSC Genome assembly for centromere locations